thisissoon/timedance/content/releases/timedance-010-ploy.md

 +++

 <!-- Provide a summary/statement below -->
-Ploy follows up last years 'Iron Lungs' on Timedance with an EP of deep percussion exercises.
-'Intrigued By The Drum' sees the London-based producer explore evolving rhythms and electronics.
-While the tone stays relentlessly tribal, Ploy variates on the theme.
-The opening tracks dread is balanced out by the warm, colourful strings on 'Zoom', whist 'Blow Poke' bounces with frenetic propulsion.
-The EP concludes with 'Bad Seed', where a sultry groove is programmed alongside the wooziest of pads.
-All four tracks showcase Ploy at his most subtle and accomplished, it's well worth the wait.
+Ploy follows up last years debut release with an EP of deep percussion excursuses, accompanied with evolving rhythms and electronics.

+140g record, mastered by Beau Thomas.
+Black sleeve w/ sticker and centre labels - art by Danielle Doobay